Agency Client Retention Strategies: 5 Ways to Reduce Your Churn Rate

 Client retention strategies for agencies

-Now that you know why you might loose an existing customer, let’s look at a few strategies to improve client relationships, and prevent them from churning.
+Now that you know why you might loose an existing customer, let’s look at a few strategies to improve client relationships, and to ensure that you have more repeat customers.

 Make it painless to keep paying for your services